 VRM (Voltage Regulator Module) is a regulator module that helps manage the voltage of electrical components.
 It lowers or increases the voltage accordingly so that the voltage doesn’t extend an electrical component’s maximum limit.
 They are pretty essential in overclocking a CPU or GPU.
 For your PC build, it is a highly crucial factor to consider.
 A motherboard with bad VRM will bring unstable power leading to component damage and life shortage.
 Try buying a motherboard with solid VRMs.

 As for thermals, check the motherboards for their heat dissipation techniques.
 Try looking for motherboards with Heatsinks and more PCB Layers.
-Heatsinks are heat exchangers that transfer heat generating to other mediums such as any fluid or air.
+Heatsinks are heat exchangers that transfer heat generation to other mediums, such as any fluid or air.
 It helps in removing heat from a component.
 The thicker the PCB is, the more difficult it will be to reach high temps.
 A PCB with fewer layers ends up getting hot quickly.
-Also, check the motherboards cooling options like fan pins and required connectors for options like water cooling.
+Also, check the motherboard’s cooling options, like fan pins and required connectors for options like water cooling.

 Expansion Slots and Connectivity

 Before buying a motherboard, check for the expansion slots and check compatibility with your components.
 Suppose that if a motherboard has support for the PCIe 4.0 x16 slot for your GPU; ensure that your GPU can support that PCIe 4.0 slot or not.
 If you’re in the mood to future-proof, you can go for the best.
 As for the connectivity, you should check for the Rear I/O connectivity you are getting with your motherboard.
 It contains USB ports and audio ports.
 Check how many USB and Audio ports you need and make the final purchase decision after that.